Auctions

 The Liam's Map gelding is 2-for-2 at Gulfstream and with blinkers.

-Burnham Square wins the Holy Bull Stakes at Gulfstream Park
+Burnham Square (far left) rallies to win the Holy Bull Stakes at Gulfstream Park

-Burnham Square wins the Holy Bull Stakes at Gulfstream Park
+Burnham Square (far left) rallies to win the Holy Bull Stakes at Gulfstream Park

 Trainer Ian Wilkes insists that blinkers are the reason Whitham Thoroughbreds' Burnham Square will be seeing the starting gate for the $415,000 Fountain of Youth Stakes (G2) at Gulfstream Park March 1.